inacionery/clockin/README.md

     npm install

-We use [Grunt][] as our build system.
-Install the grunt command-line tool globally with:
+We use [Gulp][] as our build system.
+Install the Gulp command-line tool globally with:

-    npm install -g grunt-cli
+    npm install -g gulp

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

-    mvn
+    ./mvnw
-    grunt
+    gulp

 Bower is used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in `bower.json`.
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

-# Building for production
+## Building for production

 To optimize the clockin client for production, run:

-    mvn -Pprod clean package
+    ./mvnw -Pprod clean package

 This will concatenate and minify CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.